ubern-mia/bme-labs/README.md

    - Now stratify the data for men and women to see differences
    - Check the age distribution for males and females (for example with a boxplot)
 6. In the end, we would like to identify neurodegenerative diseases from normal aging.
 Do a brief literature search, what regions might be affected for Alzheimer's disease and epilepsy.

+# Second session
+After you did an initial exploration of healtyh subject's data, we will now use additional data from epilepsy and autism spectrum disorder (ASD) patients to investigate further.
+We processed the whole dataset with FastSurfer to extract the size of given brain regions.

+## Tasks
+1. FastSurfer has a great speed advantage over the conventional FreeSurfer pipeline.
+Still, processing the whole dataset would take too much time and too little insight for you within one afternoon.
+To get an impression of the tool, visit https://colab.research.google.com/github/Deep-MI/FastSurfer/blob/master/Tutorial/Complete_FastSurfer_Tutorial.ipynb and perform an automated segmentation (use case 1)  for three subjects of your choice, possibly a healthy one, and one with epilepsy and ASD.
+2. The data you will work with today is located on the external drive: fsfaststats.csv It contains volume information for the whole dataset.
+The added "Disease" column gives you information on the status.
+Healthy subjects are encoded as "0", ASD patients with "1", and epilepsy patients with "2".
+The ASD data (and accompanying data of healthy subjects) stem from the ABIDE I dataset (http://fcon_1000.projects.nitrc.org/indi/abide/abide_I.html).
+Visit this website briefly to check out the general data description.
+3. Next, we we will do some basic data exploration and try to classify the disease automatically based on the extraced volumes.
+For this, we provide you with a Colab notebook to get you started: https://github.com/ubern-mia/bme-labs/blob/main/Session2.ipynb Please go through it and see if you understand what the general process is.
+4. Next, we will try to get the best possible performance for disease classification.
+The scikit-learn package offers many classifiers apart from the Random Forest classifier you saw in the Colab notebook.
+Try to the Random Forest with other classifiers and note the performance on the training set (cross-validation), and test set.
+Please compile a table.
+When you apply a new classifier, briefly go over the basic principle behind it.
+Classifiers you could test: KNeighborsClassifier, SVC (Support Vector Classifier), AdaBoost, ...